thedarredondo/data-science-fundamentals/README.md

 #### Exercises

 As long as all sources are cited, anything goes for exercises.
+My notes do not ever need to be cited.
 Exercises are mostly for students to evaluate their own understanding.

-75% of this grade is completion with reasonable answers.
+80% of this grade is completion with reasonable answers.

 25% is accuracy

+This adds up to 105%, so its possible for students to earn extra credit

 #### Projects